samozamo/news-test/README.md

 ## User story 2

 After you've selected a country, 5 headlines are retrieved and displayed.
-I have chosen to display the headline, auther and it's source.
+I have chosen to display the headline, author and it's source.
 As an addition the user can also click through to the main article.

 # Nuxt 3 Minimal Starter